 We propose a Negative binomial regression based Integrative Method for mutation Burden analysis (NIMBus) that solves the three problems mentioned above.
 It first intuitively treats mutation rates from different individuals as random variables with a gamma distribution, and resultantly models the pooled mutation counts from a heterogeneous population as a negative binomial distribution to handle overdispersion.
 Furthermore, to capture the effect of covariates, NIMBus integrates extensive features in all available tissues from Roadmap Epigenomics Mapping Consortium (REMC) and the Encyclopedia of DNA Elements (ENCODE) project to create a covariate matrix to predict the local mutation rate with high precision through regression.
 In addition, it also customizes the most comprehensive noncoding annotations from ENCODE to facilitate interpretation of results.
 This integrative approach employed in NIMBus enables us to effectively pinpoint mutation hotspots associated with disease progression and to better understand the biological mechanisms therein.
 To better illustrate how NIMBus works, Figure 1 gives its workflow.

-RESULTS AND DISCUSSIONS
+RESULTS

 Heterogeneity from various sources leads to large overdispersion in mutation counts data